marcusdaly/dotfiles/README.md

 My base dotfiles.

 # Requirements
-Set zsh as your login shell:
+If not already, set zsh as your login shell:
 ```
 chsh -s $(which zsh)
 ```

+1. Make a manual backup of any existing `~/.zshrc` if desired.
+2. Install oh-my-zsh with `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`
+3. Set up plugin etc. with `source setup.sh`.
+A backup of any existing `~/.zshrc` will be placed in `~/.zshrc.backup`.

 # Usage
 Add include lines and `source` lines to corresponding base files referencing